 Not everything needs to be stored in a climate-controlled unit, especially things that are designed to withstand outdoor conditions.
 For example:

 Ready to reserve a climate-controlled storage unit?
 Use SmartStop’s Storage Locator to narrow down the list of facilities in your area.
-When you click on a facility, you’ll be taken to a page that shows you all the available units and whether or not they are climate-controlled or air-cooled, as well as other features such as first floor, elevator access, drive-up access, inside unit, etc. For more tips on properly storing your belongings, head to our blog.
+When you click on a facility, you’ll be taken to a page that shows you all the available units and whether or not they are climate-controlled or air-cooled, as well as other features such as elevator access, drive-up access, interior units, etc. For more tips on properly storing your belongings, head to our blog.